openhp/HeatPumpController/README.md

 To check temperature sensors connectors crimp one array of sensors.
 Plug it to all sensors connectors one-by-one and check results in a serial console.<br>
 {-Photo: PCB with connected arrays of sensors (I have enough sensors, so all 3 arrays are connected except Ts2 and Treg) -}<br>
 {-Screenshot: serial console with temperature readings: -}<br>
-After tests completed comment 3 self-test defines and re-upload firmware.<br><br>
+After tests completed comment 3 self-test defines and re-upload firmware.
+Your controller is ready to a first start (after wiring).<br><br>

 ## Wiring (permanent controller installation).
 Here are no instructions for choosing the right placement for permanent installation of the controller.
 It depends.
 You're building your system, and you know much better "where" and "how".<br>